RANCH & RODEO HORSES

 Guys Gold Coin ran successfully his futurity year (ridden by Hallie Melvin).
 He is a Futurity Champion, winning the Dash and Dance Futurity in 2010, a top 10 finalist many times, and a multiple 1D winner in several large open barrel races.

-We are very pleased with their colts, they are attractive, lots of color, gentle to work with and very athletic.
-They have a strong resemblance and are difficult to tell their daddy by looks.
-Guys Gold Coin’s oldest will be 4 in 2013 and some are already in barrel training and appear very promising.
-We have their colts in Oregon, Idaho, Montana, Minnesota, Kentucky, Oklahoma, Mississippi, Louisiana, Florida, Texas, Nevada, South Carolina, Wisconsin, North Dakota, South Dakota, Tennessee, Michigan and Colorado.
+We are very pleased with Guys Gold Coins colts, they are attractive, lots of color, gentle to work with and very athletic.
+We have colts in Oregon, Idaho, Montana, Minnesota, Kentucky, Oklahoma, Mississippi, Louisiana, Florida, Texas, Nevada, South Carolina, Wisconsin, North Dakota, South Dakota, Tennessee, Michigan and Colorado.
 He has several offspring that are making their way into the arena.